 - you deny that there is a possibility that anyone involved in the case could, unintentionally have made a mistake, and

 - should such an unintentional mistake have been made it does not matter despite the fact that the government’s sentence is the final one of death.

 I cannot accept that train of thought.

 If we truly want justice, and all involved in the case have worked diligently and with integrity, nobody should fear DNA testing.
-Should those tests than show that a mistake was made, the honourable thing to do, is to correct it.
+Should those tests then show that a mistake was made, the honourable thing to do, is to correct it.
 Posthumous exoneration is not an option here!

 Those who swore to uphold the law and to do justice know in their hearts that denying DNA testing is ignoring the possibility that an innocent person might be executed.
-When faced with the ultimate sentence, no stone should be left unturned to make sure we did NOT make a mistake.
+When faced with the final sentence, no stone should be left unturned to make sure we did NOT make a mistake.
 Anything less is a disgrace to justice, our integrity, and the people’s respect for our professions.
-I support post-conviction access to DNA for all prisoners!
+I support post-conviction access to DNA for all prisoners.